onliashish/timeseries_ttm_model_StockMarket/README.md

  - Finetuned forecasting: Finetune the pre-trained model with your target data to further improve the forecast.

-**Since, TTM models are extremely small and fast, it is practically very easy to finetune the model with your available target data to get more accurate forecasts.**
+**Since, TTM models are extremely small and fast, it is practically very easy to finetune the model with your available target data in few minutes to get more accurate forecasts.**

 The current release supports multivariate forecasting via both channel independence and channel-mixing approaches.
 Decoder Channel-Mixing can be enabled during fine-tuning for capturing strong channel-correlation patterns across